pinterf/EEDI3/README.md

 # EEDI3

-This is a port of firesledge's EEDI3 mod so that it works with both x86 and x64.
+This is a fork of Elegant's port of firesledge's EEDI3 mod so that it works with both x86 and x64.

 ### Requirements

-This filter requires AviSynth 2.6.0 or AviSynth+ as well as the Visual C++ Redistributable Package for Visual Studio 2013.
+This filter requires AviSynth 2.6.0 or AviSynth+ as well as the Visual C++ Redistributable Package for Visual Studio 2017.

 ### Syntax and Parameters